Sage-of-Mirrors/UnrealChao4/README.md

 ## Assets

+### Models
+The *Sonic Adventure* modding community was advanced enough in January of 2020 that it was possible to import 3D models into Blender, and subsequently export them into Autodesk FBX format.
+This made it easy to import the Chao models into Unreal Engine, and with some manual labor in Blender, even the blend shapes made the transition:

 <div align="center">
   <video src="https://github.com/Sage-of-Mirrors/UnrealChao4/assets/6289769/d9e09e86-f0c8-429b-8eb7-f5c061e47557" width="640" height="480" />
 </div>

+### Animations
+Animations were much more difficult to work with, as I had to find a way to piece together individual animations into whole sequences.

+To that end, I wrote a Blueprint Function Library ([header](https://github.com/Sage-of-Mirrors/UnrealChao4/blob/master/UnrealChao4/Source/RandomUE4Stuff/ChaoAnimationMontagerLibrary.h), [implementation](https://github.com/Sage-of-Mirrors/UnrealChao4/blob/master/UnrealChao4/Source/RandomUE4Stuff/ChaoAnimationMontagerLibrary.cpp)) which, when the user presses a button in the Unreal editor, would read a CSV file containing information about how the animations relate to each other and generate Anim Montage assets from it.
+These montages represent entire actions that a Chao can perform; for example, the video below shows a montage which strings together several animations to make the Chao lay down and start crawling along the ground.

 <div align="center">
   <video src="https://github.com/Sage-of-Mirrors/UnrealChao4/assets/6289769/18112336-b970-4343-b188-9fdb0474a3c1" width="640" height="480" />
 </div>

 ## Behavior